BOOK COVER DESIGNS.

 The theme of Greg and Earl’s parody films is a driving force in the novel, as they allow each of the three characters to connect and bond.
 The cover embodies the comical nature of their movies and the three main characters, and their character stories and personalities as I felt they related to the viewing of films: PAUSE, PLAY and STOP.
-Greg is laid-back and sarcastic and uses humour to get him through his experiences in life.
-When he befriends Rachel, he begins to put his own life on hold and makes a film for her.
+Greg is laid-back and sarcastic and uses humour to get him through his experiences in life, but once he befriends Rachel, he begins to put his own life on hold to make a film for her.
 And, when she later passes away, Greg is unsure about his life after graduation, thus being representative of “PAUSE”.
-Earl, on the other hand, swears a lot and is brutally honest, but he’s a devoted friend to Greg and encourages him throughout the events he’s experiencing in the book, thus representative of the “PLAY” function and driving force of the group.
+Earl, on the other hand, swears a lot and is brutally honest, but he’s a devoted friend to Greg and encourages him throughout the events he’s experiencing in the book, thus embodying the notion of the “PLAY” function and driving force of the group.
 Rachel is battling cancer and coming to terms with her mortality, and at the end of the novel she sadly passes, thus representing the “STOP” function.
 Each of the three characters are embodied as popcorn characters on the cover, as they encapsulate the filmmaking narrative and comical feel of Greg and Earl’s movies, and the characters themselves.

 “The Perks of Being a Wallflower” by Stephen Chbosky